 - Legal protection

-Also, you can’t monetize a YouTube video if it uses a public domain track.
-Royalty Free Music allows full YouTube monetization, and has no audience size or distribution restrictions.
+Another important rule, you can't monetize a YouTube video if it uses a public domain track.
+Royalty Free Music allows full YouTube monetization and has no audience size or distribution restrictions.

-Q: How do you determine if a song is royalty-free?
+Q: How do you determine if a licensed song is royalty free?